-The 5 rate for AP US History in 2019 was 11.8%.
-Thirteen other AP exams had lower 5 rates than AP US History (while 24 had higher 5 rates).
+The 5 rate for AP US History in 2020 was 13.0%.
+Fifteen other AP exams had lower 5 rates than AP US History (while 28 had higher 5 rates).
 This would again suggest that the US History test is more difficult compared with other AP tests; however, 5 rates can also be skewed high or low depending on the popularity of the class and the types of students who take it.

 Some objectively difficult classes have high 5 rates because they're less popular, and the students who do take them are more well prepared and dedicated to the subject (Chinese Language, for example).
 AP US History is a popular class, so there might be a wider spectrum of preparedness among students, bringing down the 5 rate.